 “Oh!
 My Shoe???”
 Have you ever thought about what made man invent shoes?
-From where this idea of covering FEET came into mind?
+From where this idea of covering FEET came to mind?
 If YES then this article is going to increase your knowledge about this great invention and if NO then you should read it as mentioned already “to increase your knowledge”

 Jan Ernst Matzeliger is the pioneer among all civilizations in the invention of shoes.
-He is considered as the inventor of modern-day shoes with the first proper structure through his “lasting machine” in 1883.
+He is considered the inventor of modern-day shoes with the first proper structure through his “lasting machine” in 1883.
 But the invention of Jan Ernst Matzeliger was just an evolutionary point in the manufacturing of shoes before that there were different structures of shoes of every civilization.

 Why We Needed Shoes?